 Some students need a little extra time for reading, so we recommend having a simple sign out list so students can take the books home when needed.

 And don’t forget about using other versions of books to mix things up.
 Audiobooks and ebooks offer a unique experience for students to try.
 Some students find the pressure of reading a whole novel a little daunting, but it might be possible to listen to the odd chapter to help students keep on track.
 Learning to listen to audiobooks is a unique skill in itself, so having students listen to a book is a great way to check for comprehension when fluency is slowing them down.

-If you are a looking for a writing activity to accompany your book clubs, you should check out our Twisted Literature Circles.
-We’ve even written a posted about it: Teaching Reading: Twisted Literature Circles.
+If you are looking for a writing activity to accompany your book clubs, you should check out our Twisted Literature Circles.
+We’ve even written a post about it: Give Your Reading Instruction an Easy Twist.

 Looking for another way to run a Book Club?
 We’ve experimented with our class and Google Hangouts to have the discussions using this platform.
 Our students had a great time trying it out.
 Check out our post on Using Google Meet to Run Book Clubs.

 If your students aren’t quite ready to read novels all on their own, try doing a book club as a read-aloud.
 You read the novel to the students, but they have the discussions in small groups.

 Book clubs take practice, but they can be very rewarding for students who just want to read.
 Save the guided instruction for the small group instruction while the book clubs manage themselves.